sheljohn/siglot/README.md

 + The corresponding callback method of type `void (handle_type::*callback_type)( const data_type& data )` when `data_type` is not `VoidData`, and `void (handle_type::*callback_type)()` otherwise (hence the prototype restrictions mentionned above).

 See the above description of `Slot` for additional methods/features.

+### Copying Signals and Slots

+Here we discuss the behaviors of the copy constructor and assignment operator for the three main classes.

++ `Signal`s: by default, don't copy the list of subscribed slots.
+Use method `void copy( const self& other )` explicitely to copy the list of subscribers.
++ `Slot`s: both the copy constructor and the assignment operator copy the callback function and the signal subscribed to by the other instance.
++ `MemberSlot`s: the copy constructor expects **two** inputs -- a `handle_ptr` (pointer to class instance) and the other member slot `const self& other`.
+The assignment operator is available only if the `MemberSlot` has previously been assigned to a valid instance (cf. method `bind`).